Welding-gas,

 The welder has also control of the temperature of the metal in the weld zone.
 By adjusting the flame intensity and the speed of welding, the size and the characteristics of the molten pool are kept consistent with the required shape and appearance of the weld.

-The molten metal from the two elements flow together, with or without additional filler metal, and the weld solidifies upon cooling so that the pieces are permanently connected at the joint.
+The molten metal from the two assembled elements flow together, with or without additional filler metal, and the weld solidifies upon cooling so that the pieces are permanently connected at the joint.

-To perform Welding-gas joining, the items of the structure are first assembled, fixtured if necessary and tack welded.
 Then the welding gas process takes place, possibly in steps, using a proper sequence of separate stretches of welding to minimize deformation.

-The flame can be directed to impinge preferentially on the thicker element which should absorb more heat.
-The thinnest element can be shielded in part from the Welding-gas flame by interposing the filler rod as needed.
 The filler metal deposition rate is easily controlled by pushing or pulling the filler rod from the tip of the welding gas flame.

 The above characteristics make the Welding-gas process best suited to join thin steel sheet metal, tubing and small pipes.
-Obviously the results depend heavily on the manual dexterity and experience of the welder, namely on his skill.

 A good weld has usually a regular appearance, without spatter, visible cracks or other objectionable defects, so that a first quality assessment can be provided by nothing more sophisticate than visual inspection.

 Tip!: if an experienced welder cannot satisfactorily weld a simple joint, the reason most probably is in the material, possibly a steel containing high carbon or alloying elements.
-A complete knowledge of the material type is necessary for dealing adequately with these issues.
-See the page on MATERIALS IDENTIFICATION.

 Check the Hardness!...